jimp93/covid-19-tracker/README.md

 The end goal was to create an accurate model, and to find out which factors were given the heaviest weighting by the most accurate models. <br>

-To do this, we created a series of models using logitstic regression, decision trees, random forests and gradient boosting.
+To do this, we created a series of models using logistic regression, decision trees, random forests and gradient boosting.

 Each model was then put to the test with previously unseen data, and its performance calculated in terms of how accurately it could predict whether a respondent would answer 'yes' or 'no' to the target question. <br>